 In 2011 Tarleton Gillespie (from Microsoft Research and Cornell) and I received funding from the National Science Foundation for a project on cultural production in the digital age.
 We had great collaborators from all over the world join us for this project founded a blog, Culture Digitally, and it has grown into a wonderful research community.

-My most recent project, again with the generous support of the National Science Foundation, involves me in studying how video game platforms can create creative spaces to solve long standing questions in biochemistry, engineering and physics.
+My most recent project, again with the generous support of the National Science Foundation, involves studying how video game platforms can create creative spaces to solve long standing questions in biochemistry, engineering and physics.
 That project is in collaboration with Casey O’Donnell from Michigan State University.
-We’re very excited about our findings.
-Stay tuned.